open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 ### Meet & Discuss
 After the individual review is complete, it is time for the retrospective meeting.
-Reviewed each question and allow everyone on the team to share impressions and comments.
+During the meeting, review each question and allow everyone on the team to share impressions and comments.
-The result of this session should be a list of the aspects of team workflow and process the team feels should remain the same (and those that should change in future projects).
+The result of this session should be a list of the aspects of team workflow and process the team feels should change in future projects (and those that should remain the same).

 ### Action Items
 Send the finalized list to the team for an additional review to gain final feedback before declaring the process complete.